-16.1 During the review period, if the member of staff returns to work, there will be no need to hold any further procedural meetings.
-However, the Head Teacher should conduct a return to work meeting to discuss arrangements for the employee to return to work with support.
-At this meeting, the staff member should be informed that no further action shall be taken as long as satisfactory attendance levels are maintained.
-However, the staff member should also be informed that further episodes of sickness absence, within a 12-month period, could lead to immediate progression to the formal stage 2 process.

-16.2 If the staff member's sickness absence has not improved sufficiently, the Head Teacher should ensure that:

-adequate medical advice, including a further Occupational Health Report, has been obtained about the staff member's condition, future prospects of recovery and any support mechanisms or reasonable adjustments that could facilitate a return to work;

-Appendix 1 has been considered fully if a member of staff has a health condition that is identified as being a disability;

-a recent opportunity has been given to the staff member to give their own view on his/her health in relation to his/her employment capability;

-(d) the staff member has been sufficiently consulted about his/her health condition/s and prospects in the context of his/her needs and those of the service, including a discussion of the possibility of dismissal if appropriate;

-(e) the length of the period of sickness has been considered, along with the staff member's length of service and employment record;

-(f) offers of alternative employment/redeployment have been considered (if recommended by Occupational Health as appropriate);

-(g) appropriate investigations have been made into all aspects of the matter which may be relevant to a potential decision to dismiss; and

-(h) the staff member has had the opportunity to involve his/her Trade Union representative throughout the proceedings if he/she so wishes.
+- 16.1 During the review period, if the employee returns to work, there will be no need to hold any further procedural meetings.
+However, the Head Teacher (or designated person) should conduct a return-to-work meeting to discuss arrangements for the employee to return to work with support.
+At this meeting, the employee should be informed that no further action will be taken as long as satisfactory attendance levels are maintained.
+However, the employee should also be informed that further episodes of sickness absence, within a 12-month period, could lead to immediate progression to stage 3 of the process. - 16.2 If the employee's sickness absence has not improved sufficiently, the Head Teacher (or designated person) should ensure that: - (a) adequate medical advice, including a further Occupational Health Report, has been obtained about the employee's condition, likely prognosis and any support mechanisms or reasonable adjustments that could facilitate a return to work; - (b) Appendix 2 has been considered fully if an employee has a health condition that is identified as being a disability; - (c) a recent opportunity has been given to the employee to give their own view on their health in relation to their employment capability; - (d) the employee has been sufficiently consulted about their health condition/s and prospects in the context of their needs and those of the service, including a discussion of the possibility of dismissal if appropriate; - (e) the length of the period of sickness has been considered, along with the employee's length of service and employment record; - (f) offers of alternative employment/redeployment have been considered (if recommended by Occupational Health as appropriate); - (g) appropriate investigations have been made into all aspects of the matter which may be relevant to a potential decision to dismiss; and - (h) the employee has had the opportunity to involve their Trade Union representative throughout the proceedings if they so wishes.